 |Today, taro and other crops on which impoverished farmers used to depend for their livelihoods no longer grow in Comoros|

 Deforestation has compounded many of these environmental issues.

 Between 1990 and 2000, before the scientific consensus on climate change had taken hold in the international community, forest cover shrunk three percent a year.

-Meanwhile, the UN warns that, as the island country's forests disappear, so does the future of the Comoros' food and water security.
+Meanwhile, the UN warns that, as the island country's forests disappear, so does the future of Comoros' food and water security.
 The UN added on Twitter that, by 2090, rainfall could drop by 47 percent during the dry season.
-In response, the Comoros has already begun turning to foreign companies for the expensive, energy-intensive process of desalination.
+In response, Comoros has already begun turning to foreign companies for the expensive, energy-intensive process of desalination.

 "GCF is working with the Comorian government in two ways: first, through 'readiness support,' which will help the government build capacity to better understand and plan responses to the climate change threats and be able to access funding from GCF and other sources," said Wilson.